-To support the uses in the re-tenanted buildings, additional ferry service would be provided.
-It is anticipated that ferry service would be provided 7 days per week between Governors Island and the Battery Maritime Building in Manhattan and between Governors Island and Pier 6 in Brooklyn.
-In addition, late night ferry service would be provided (24 hours per day); at this time, it is anticipated that the late night ferry service would operate between Governors Island and Pier 11 in Manhattan.
+To support the uses in the re-tenanted buildings and Park and Public Space, additional ferry service would be provided.
+It is anticipated so that ferry service would be provided 7 days per week between Governors Island and the Battery Maritime Building in Manhattan and between Governors Island and Pier 6 in Brooklyn.
+In addition, late night ferry service would be provided (24 hours per day); however, at this time, it is anticipated that the late night ferry service would operate between Governors Island and Pier 11 in Manhattan.